Chris Cleverley – Live From the Glass Isle | Self Release

 Djivan Gasparyan was an Armenian musician and composer who was a leading exponent of the duduk, a double reed woodwind instrument related to the orchestral oboe.
 Known as as the Master of the duduk, Gasparyan’s music became known throughout the world, with a Grammy nomination in the Best Traditional World Music Album category in 2006.
 Born in Solak, Armenia to parents from Mush, Gasparyan began playing the instrument when he was just six years-old.
 Having performed with the Armenian Song and Dance Popular Ensemble and the Yerevan Philharmonic Orchestra, he collected several medals at UNESCO worldwide competitions and more recently was awarded the WOMEX Lifetime Achievement Award.
 Gasparyan’s music can be heard in several film sountracks, including The Crow (1994), Gladiator (2000) and Blood Diamond (2006).
 The musician has also collaborated with many notable musicians including Sting, Peter Gabriel, Brian May, Lionel Richie and Brian Eno.
 Gasparyan died on July 6, 2021.

-A Cool Wind is Blowing is included on this week’s Vaults radio show.
+A Cool Wind is Blowing is included on this week’s Northern Sky Vaults Radio Show.

 The Pretty Things at the Great British Rock and Blues Festival in 2011